Culture of Israel: Modern Israel

 The emergence of Hebrew theatre predated the state by nearly 50 years.
 The first amateur Hebrew theatre group was active in Ottoman Palestine from 1904 to 1914.
 The first professional Hebrew theatre, Habimah, was founded in Moscow in 1917, and moved to British Mandatory Palestine in 1931, where it became the country's national theatre.
-The Ohel Theater was founded in 1925 as a workers' theatre that explored socialist and biblical themes.
+The Ohel Theatre was founded in 1925 as a workers' theatre that explored socialist and biblical themes.
 The first Hebrew plays revolved around pioneering.

 After 1948, two major motifs were the Holocaust and the Arab-Israeli conflict.
 Moshe Shamir's He Walked in the Fields in 1949 was the first produced by a sabra writing about sabras in idiomatic and contemporary Hebrew.
 In the 1950s, dramatists portrayed the gap between pre-state dreams and disillusionment.
 Other plays pitted native Israelis against Holocaust survivors.
 Beginning in the 1960s, Hanoch Levin wrote 56 plays and political satires.
 During the 1970s, Israeli theatre became more critical, contrasting extreme images of Israeli identity, such as the muscleman and the spiritual Jew.
 In the 1980s, Joshua Sobol explored Israeli-Jewish identity issues.
 Today, Israeli theatre is extremely diverse in content and style, and half of all plays are local productions.

-Other major theatre companies include the Cameri Theatre, Beit Lessin Theater, Gesher Theater (which performs in Hebrew and Russian), Haifa Theatre and Beersheba Theater.
+Other major theatre companies include the Cameri Theatre, Bet Lessin Theatre, Gesher Theatre (which performs in Hebrew and Russian), Haifa Theatre and Beersheba Theatre.

 Founded in 1980, The Acco Festival of Alternative Israeli Theatre is a four-day performing arts festival held annually in early autumn at the city of Acre. the festival became a symbol of coexistence between the city's Jewish and Arab inhabitants.